BIG-SA/BASH-Intro-2018/notes/1_bash.md

 echo $shell
 ```

-Can you explain the output? a Linux-based file system such as Ubuntu or Mac OS-X is case-sensitive, whilst Windows is not.
+**Can you explain the different output?**

+A Linux-based file system such as Ubuntu or Mac OS-X is case-sensitive, whilst Windows is not.
 As such, the command `LS` is completely different to `ls` and if `LS` is the name of a command which has been defined in your shell, you will get completely different results than from the intended ls command.

+**The term "print"**

+In the paragraph above, we mentioned that `echo` is like an inbuilt print command.
+Did we mean that we sent something to a printer?
+Clearly not.
+Back in 1989, everyone had dot-matrix printers and printing actally meant "print the results to the screen."
+As we'll learn later, this is also called "standard output" or `stdout`.

+#### A Handy Tip:

-***handy tip: *** the shell has a memory that can be traversed by using the up and down arrow keys.
-You may not have much in there yet but try it out and make use of it as much as you can, its a massive time saver.
+The shell also has a memory that can be traversed by using the up and down arrow keys.
+You may not have much in there yet but try it out and make use of it as much as you can, it's a massive time saver.
 You also have the ability to modify and rerun any command stored in history by moving the cursor left or right with the arrow keys and deleting and/or adding appropriate text.

 ### Are you lost?
 Orientation in bash